erik1066/fedora-setup-guide/README.md

 This command disables WebGL.
 If you never visit sites with WebGL content then it can be safely disabled.

 ## Install and Configure USBGuard

+> Enabling USBGuard in Fedora 41 may cause the OS to hard-lock on reboot or power off and prevent virtual machines from starting.
+This section will be updated with more details as they become available.

 USBGuard enables you to block USB device access.
 This is useful for protecting against rogue USB devices (think "BadUSB") by implementing a USB blocklist and USB device policy.